Next Gen Films

 Next Gen Films is an Indian motion picture production and distribution company based in Mumbai.
-The company was founded in 2008 by Bollywood producer Viki Rajani.
+The company was founded in 2008 by producer Viki Rajani.
 The company is mostly known for making films like Desi Boyz and Table No.21.
-Next Gen's most films are co-produced or distributed by Eros International.In 2019 It was renamed under Faith Films.
+Next Gen's most films are co-produced or distributed by Eros International.
+In 2019, it was renamed as Faith Films.